 James Mandel is President and Chief Executive Officer of OrangeHook, Inc. Previously, Mr. Mandel was President and Chief Executive Officer of Multiband Corporation, a technical services company with approximately 4,000 employees and $300 million in annual sales revenue.
 Multiband was sold to Goodman Networks in August 2013 for approximately $120 million in cash.
 Mr. Mandel continued in his role as CEO until July 2014.
 His background also includes being the Vice President of Systems for Grand Casinos, where his duties involved managing the system design, development, installation and on-going maintenance for the 2,000 room, $507 million annual revenue Stratosphere Hotel, Casino and Tower in Las Vegas.
 He formerly served as a Chairman of the Board of Directors for CorVu Corporation, an international software development company which was sold in June of 2007, and currently serves as a director for GeoSpan Corporation, a geo-spatial mapping corporation that operates nationally and is based in Minneapolis, Minnesota.

-Robert F. Riess is the Chief Operating Officer and Chief Marketing Officer of OrangeHook, Inc. Previously, Mr. Riess was the Executive Vice President of Sales & Marketing at Multiband Corporation.
+Robert F. Riess is the Chief Operating Officer and Chief Marketing Officer of OrangeHook, Inc. and is also the President of Salamander Technologies, LLC.
+Previously, Mr. Riess was the Executive Vice President of Sales & Marketing at Multiband Corporation.
 He presided in the telecommunications industry for over 18 years providing sales and marketing leadership, development, and deployment managing teams of up to 265 employees.
 Some examples include; creation and successful deployment of a branding strategy for a publically traded company, a proven successful track record in developing and managing a nationwide residential sales force, development and deployment of a twelve state security division, and development and implementation of a nationwide multi-dwelling unit marketing platform including a field sales force and multiple Call Centers of up to 150 seats to support its success.
 He has a double major in Marketing and Logistics as well as received his master’s degree in Business from Central Michigan University.

 Mr. Hattara was previously (since 2000) the CEO of Datacard Group, privately held technology company with annual revenues of approximately $500 million that sells within both the identity card and financial card markets.
 Datacard continues to be the world’s leading provider of card printing hardware and software, with sales in over 130 countries.
 Prior to that, he was also the Chief Financial Officer for BMC Industries, Inc. (NYSE), a precision electronics manufacturing and optical company.
 But the roots of his career started in Chicago where he was the Director of Corporate Finance for USG Corporation (NYSE) and was directly responsible for multi-billion dollar financings and Treasury operations.
 From there he went global, and became the Chief Financial Officer for USG International, the company’s international entity before leaving in 1997 for BMC and then Datacard in Minnesota.
 Mr. Hattara was also educated in Chicago and earned his MBA at Northwestern University, J.L.
 Kellogg Graduate School of Management (1994).